tofuengine/tofu/README.md

 ## Inspirations

-**#tofuengine** is an original software, result of the experience gained from ~30 years in programming on a broad range of platforms (some concept even stems back to the [Amiga](https://en.wikipedia.org/wiki/Amiga) and the [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System)).
+**#tofuengine** is an original software, result of the experience gained from ~30 years in programming on a broad range of platforms (some concept even stems back to *ancient* platforms like the [Amiga](https://en.wikipedia.org/wiki/Amiga) and the [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System), and arcane languages like [AMOS](https://en.wikipedia.org/wiki/AMOS_(programming_language)) and [Blitz BASIC 2](https://en.wikipedia.org/wiki/Blitz_BASIC)).
 However, it has also been influenced by modern similar/other game-engines in one way or another.
 Here's a brief list.

 * [Love2D](https://love2d.org/)
 * [Pico-8](https://www.lexaloffle.com/pico-8.php)